3D Print Not Sticking to Print Bed? Here's the Solution

 Good first layer adhesion is critical to ensuring a successful 3D print.

 First-layer adhesion is critical to ensuring that your 3D print will be a success.
 But achieving good bed adhesion can be easier said than done.
 Corners unstick from the 3D printer’s build surface, warping occurs, and ultimately parts fail.
 Moreover, adhesion problems can be caused by a number of factors or any combination of issues, including bed leveling, bed temperature, extruder temperature, build plate deficiencies, slicer settings, and more.
 Fortunately, there are several steps you can take to resolve the problem of a 3D print not sticking to print bed.
-Follow these methods to improve your 3D printing adhesion.
+In this article, we’re looking at the importance of bed adhesion when 3D printing as well as several different methods you can use to improve adhesion and, ultimately, print results.

 Method #1: Level the Bed